nais/doc/docs/nais-application/automatic-scaling.md

 !!! warning

     In order to use custom scaling policies and rules, make sure you disable default NAIS HPA by setting spec.replicas.min == spec.replicas.max
-    Scaling based on custom and external metrics is only available in GCP.

 ## Scaling based on custom metrics